Rosuav/authdemo/README.md

 * Very simple authentication.
 The home page is public, but the second page needs HTTP Basic Auth.
 There is no "sign up" page, but a separate script allows an admin to authenticate additional users.
 [Tag: basic-auth]
 * Exactly the same, but user passwords are encrypted for security.
+[Tag: bcrypted]
 * Instead of HTTP Basic Auth, credentials are requested using a GET/POST pair of routes.
 The secret page sends back a challenge, then processes the response.
 * In addition to the user name and password, the user must answer a randomly